hopskipnfall/notes64/content/Topics/How Move Staleness Works.md

 # Random facts
 1. Throws do stale, but knockback is not affected.
 2. Forward and back throws count as different moves.
+3. Dying *does not* reset the player's stale moves.
+4. Angled moves (e.g. Falcon's high angled forward smash) do not count as different moves for staleness purposes.
 # Acknowledgements
 Thanks to VtR in the Smash 64 discord for answering my many questions about item/projectile staleness.

 [^1]: These scaling constants came from the Smash Wiki article [Stale-move negation](https://www.ssbwiki.com/Stale-move_negation#Calculation_in_Smash_64)
+[^2]: Update: Technically this is wrong but it's close enough.
+Jigglypuff's up b doesn't do damage but it still counts for staleness purposes.